Amazon S3 as a source connection

 - Set Data Integration-S3-Role as the role name.

-- Copy the Role ARN From the Role's window and paste it into the field below.
+- Copy the Role ARN from the Role's window and paste it into the field.

-- Use the Test Connection function to see if your connection is up to the task.
-If the connection succeeded, you can now use this connection in Data Integration.
+- Click Test Connection to verify your connection is up to the task.
+If the connection succeeded, you can use this connection in Data Integration.